 - Leave the door open – not the main door, we mean your oven door.
-When you’ve cooked a meal, proper the oven door open a bit to let the heat out.
+When you’ve cooked a meal, prop the oven door open slightly to let the heat out.
 It will instantly warm up your kitchen and the surrounding rooms.
 Of course, be safe.
-If you have children or pets (or if you’re prone to accidents), don’t do this.
+Don’t do this if you have children or pets (or are prone to accidents).

 - Layer up – did you know your body can warm up faster than your home?
 Well, it can, so keep those layers on!
 There’s a myth that you lose a lot of body heat from your head, but any exposed bit of skin is likely to release heat, so wear thick socks and hats indoors (they’re not just for outdoors).

-- Invest in proper insulation – energy bills can be expensive, but proper insulation is a single investment that can drastically reduce how much you spend on heating your home each year.
-If your house isn’t properly insulated, the boiler has to work harder to keep it warm which pushes the bills up.
+- Invest in proper insulation – energy bills can be expensive, especially today, but proper insulation is a single investment that can drastically reduce how much you spend on heating your home each year.
+If your house isn’t properly insulated, the boiler must work harder to keep it warm, which pushes the bills up.
 Loft insulation could make all the difference, and it’s a one-off cost of around £250 depending on the material you opt for, making it accessible for most people.